-We recently met with Shariah lawyer and Leeds Law alum, Sheikh Bilal Khan (2004), to discuss his time at Leeds, his notoriety in global Islamic finance, and his work with the Prince of Wales.
+We recently met with Shariah lawyer and Leeds Law alum, Sheikh Bilal Khan (2004), to discuss his time at Leeds, his achievements in global Islamic finance, and his work with the Prince of Wales.

 Tell us about your background before joining the University of Leeds.